StationedInTheField/portfolio/docs/quickstart.md

 # Download qDesk

-See our [Downloads](download.md) to download our example app.
+See our [Downloads](download.md) section to download our example app.

 # Start developing

-See our [Developer section](development.md) to start using and extending the Quest Network.
+See our [Developer](development.md) section to start using and extending the Quest Network.